Our Executive Team

 Prior to joining the CEFC, Mr Johnston was head of credit at Lloyds International (previously BOSI International).
 Mr Johnston holds a Bachelor of Economics from Macquarie University and a Graduate Diploma from the Securities Institute of Australia.

-Sara Leong is the CEFC’s Chief Asset Management Officer, with responsibility for the management of the CEFC’s diverse and growing portfolio of debt, equity, funds and early-stage investments.
+Ms Leong is Chief Asset Management Officer at the CEFC, with responsibility for the management of a diverse and growing portfolio of debt, equity, funds and early-stage investments.

 Ms Leong has extensive experience in infrastructure, project finance and asset, portfolio and investment management, having invested in infrastructure on behalf of pension funds.